-George is a Director in Nexia Edwards Marshall’s Forensic Accounting division.
+George is a Partner in Nexia Edwards Marshall’s Forensic Accounting division.

 George provides valuation, corporate advisory and litigation support services.
 He specialises in commercial business valuations, financial modelling, economic loss assessments and insolvency.